HarrisonGrubb/ticketfly_data_challenge/docs/response/Herger_response.md

 It is worth noting that sending emails out randomly is an effective way of gathering data without introducing a bias.

-It would be possible to build a model to predict email opens and clicks from this data, but it would be helpful to know more about the user building out a model.
-For example, further demographic / previous shopping information would likely help to create a more predictively powerful model.

-Additionally, I would
+I've built a model based on the information availalbe, but honestly it's not very good.
+Rurther demographic / previous shopping information would likely help to create a more powerful model.
+Additionally, I would request a larger sample size, to have a deeper statistical significance behind the click prediction model.

 ## Q3

 Question: By how much do you think your model would improve click through rate ( defined as # of users who click on the link / total users who received the email).
 How would you test that?

 Response: Again, I would not place an emphasis on the model built with the currently available information.
-While date time, user country and user past purchases are helpful fields,
+While date time, user country and user past purchases are helpful fields, I would have more faith in a more complete model.

+Fortunately, click optimization is a thoroughly researched field.
+Before acting on models, I would recommend re-designing the study and better understanding the product's needs.
+While re-designing, I'd recommend focusing on a funnel approach, to holistically understand the process from email send to customer purchase.

+## Q4

+Question: Did you find any interesting pattern on how the email campaign performed for different segments of users?
+Explain.

+Response:

+Again, I'm not comfortable putting an emphasis on results from these preliminary models.
+However, the learnings from this preliminary work could help drive the next iteration of data gathering and modeling, and help drive this campaign towards customer purchases.